 Lovely in soups and stews, delicious roasted, parsnips also mash up beautifully with potatoes, as we have done here.
 Mashed parsnips are perfect as a side to pork chops, roast chicken, or beef short ribs.

-Mashed Parsnips and Potatoes with Chives and Parsley Recipe
+Mashed Potatoes and Parsnips with Chives and Parsley

 Sometimes parsnips can have a tough, fibrous core that no amount of cooking will tenderize.
 If you encounter this, cut the parsnips in quarters lengthwise and cut out the tough core.

 1 1/2 pounds parsnips

 1 1/2 pounds Yukon Gold potatoes

 2 teaspoons salt

 1/8 teaspoon freshly ground black pepper

 Prep the parsnips and potatoes: